 If you notice a lack of diversity in your classroom toys and materials, check out these lists from Colours of Us featuring dolls, puppets, puzzles, and more!

 When offering art supplies, check that they represent many different skin and eye colors, hair colors, and textures (especially if using fabric or yarn).
 For a deeper look at anti-bias curriculum practices, see this article from NAEYC.

-We hope our list of Black History Month activities for kids inspires some ideas about how to bring Black history into your classroom through February and beyond.
-Then, you can return to these resources to help you create an inclusive curriculum for every month of the year.
+Black History Month is a great opportunity to recognize and celebrate Black history in your early education program in February and beyond.
+Return to these resources to help you create an inclusive curriculum for every month of the year.

 Brightwheel is the complete solution for early education providers, enabling you to streamline your center’s operations and build a stand-out reputation.
 Brightwheel connects the most critical aspects of running your center—including sign in and out, parent communications, tuition billing, and licensing and compliance—in one easy-to-use tool, along with providing best-in-class customer support and coaching.
 Brightwheel is trusted by thousands of early education centers and millions of parents.
 Learn more at mybrightwheel.com.